maria8719/week9-redux-basics/readme.md

 The <a href="https://www.npmjs.com/package/redux">redux library</a> can be used outside of a React app with other front-end libraries like Vue, Angular, and even backend Node/Express apps.

+#### Provider component

 The <a href="https://www.npmjs.com/package/react-redux">react-redux</a> library comes a component called <a href="https://react-redux.js.org/api/provider">Provider</a>.
+The Provider allows us to declare the data that we want available throughout our component tree.

 By wrapping the entire ```<App/>``` with the Provider component, every component in the App tree will be able to access the Redux store if it wants to.

 ```JS
 import { Provider } from 'react-redux';